aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-02/lesson-01.md

 - [Greater than: >](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Greater_than)
 - [Greater than or equal to: >=](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Greater_than_or_equal)

+{{<hint danger>}}
-> Do not mix these with the [arrow function =>](https://www.w3schools.com/js/js_arrow_function.asp) which does something very different.
+Do not mix these with the [arrow function =>](https://www.w3schools.com/js/js_arrow_function.asp) which does something very different.
 We are nowhere near the stage where we would actually need to use or even understand the arrow function.
 For now, just don't mix it up with the comparison operators above.
+{{</hint>}}

 ---